randyzwitch/randyzwitch.github.io/_posts/2016-04-05-travisci-10minute-timeout-build-error.md

   - 'a:0:{}'
 tweetcount:
   - 0
-categories:
+category:
   - General Programming
 tags:
   - Open Source
   - R
 ---
 > <pre><span id="1-2082">No output has been received in the last 10m0s, this potentially indicates a stalled build or something wrong with the build itself.</span></pre>

 As part of getting <a href="http://randyzwitch.com/rsitecatalyst-version-1-4-8-release-notes/" target="_blank">RSiteCatalyst 1.4.8 ready for CRAN</a>, I&#8217;ve managed to accumulate hundreds of <a href="https://github.com/hadley/testthat" target="_blank">testthat</a> tests across 63 test files.
 Each of these tests runs on <a href="http://randyzwitch.com/authentication-travis-ci/" target="_blank">Travis CI against an authenticated API</a>, and the API frequently queues long-running reports.
 Long-story-short, my builds started failing, creating the error log message quoted above.

 ## Stalled Build?